Skip to main content

 Polling triggers are used when you want to be notified of changes in an external app, but the app does not support webhooks.
 The trigger's job is to fetch any new data since the last time it ran.

-Your pollingTrigger has an additional parameter, context.polling, which has a few functions:
+A pollingTrigger is similar to a standard trigger that supports running on a schedule.
+Its perform function receives an additional parameter, context.polling, which has a few functions:

-• context.polling.invokeAction() can invoke an existing action (if one exists) to fetch data from the external app.
+• context.polling.invokeAction() can invoke an existing component's action (if one exists) to fetch data from the external app.
+This is handy if you don't want to duplicate logic in your trigger and an action.

 • context.polling.setState() sets state for the next execution to load.